Back to projects

 Illustration Style

 Illustrations add warmth and a personal touch.
-I designed a character that is like a helpful neighbor rather than a system prompt- essential for users who may feel overwhelmed by apps.
+I designed a character that is like a helpful neighbor, rather than a system prompt — a comforting presence for users who may feel overwhelmed.

 Learnings